 Normally changes to income tax are announced in the Federal Budget in May and brought into effect from the following 1 July in line with the financial year.
 This provides for a streamlined transition to any new tax rates for businesses.
-But the delay of the budget from May to October has meant these tax changes are out of sync with that usual implementation schedule.
+However, the delay of the budget from May to October has meant these tax changes are out of sync with the usual implementation schedule.

 Following these Budget announcements, the Federal Opposition quickly announced it would support these key budget measures.
-By informing Treasury of this decision, the ATO could proceed with preparing the necessary revised tax schedules and distribute them to businesses.
+By informing the Treasury of this decision, the ATO could proceed with preparing the necessary revised tax schedules and distributing them to businesses.

 Work also needs to be done with payroll tax software systems to be adjusted to the new rates so businesses can start paying employees the new amounts.
 According to reports, the new rates should be in place by November.

 So what of the ‘overpayment’ of July-October tax?
 Your wages would have been deducted tax at the old rate during this period and as such you may be due a refund.
+This could be an opportunity for some to consider a new business car loan.
 There was some initial confusion post-budget around this aspect.
-The Treasurer’s wording to the effect of getting cash into the hands of consumers in weeks, was taken by some to mean that taxpayers would receive a cash refund in November-December.
-However, on further questioning, this was clarified that any ‘refunds’ would be applied to the tax return when submitted at end of financial year, 30 June 2021.
+The Treasurer’s wording to the effect of getting cash into the hands of consumers in weeks was taken by some to mean that taxpayers would receive a cash refund in November-December.
+However, on further questioning, this was clarified that any ‘refunds’ would be applied to the tax return when submitted at the end of the financial year, 30 June 2021.

 The LAMITO is also applied at tax return time.

-What could this mean to your car loan?
+What could this mean for your car loan?

 With more dollars in your pocket each week from now on, you may consider now is the time to get that new car.
-Head to our Car Loans calculator to work out a rough idea of estimates on the car you are considering.
+Head to our Business car loan calculator to work out a rough idea of estimates on the car you are considering.